- A Strange Man in a Family Environment

 You Don’t Have to Creep in the Cloud

-You may not be interested in creating a creep cloud prototype to compete with Kay’s device, but the emergent connected world offers incredible opportunities for development, investment, and entrepreneurship through the internet of things.
+You may not be interested in creating a creep cloud prototype to compete with Kay’s device.
+As mentioned before the internet now allows us to easily skip past dating and straight to the action, no lightbulb assembly required.
+Even if you want to wait until after marriage, again, the internet of things is a few steps ahead in helping people filter and find the right partner.
+The emergent connected world offers incredible opportunities for development, investment, and entrepreneurship through the internet of things.
 Get behind the wheel of your own virtual machine today.

 By Kent Roberts